NnamdiOdozi/mlx-digit-app/README.md

 ## Training
- - In order to make use of GPUs and so speed up training, model was run in a Google Colab Notebook
+ - In order to make use of GPUs and so speed up training, model was run in a Google Colab Notebook, Model was run for 10 epochs

 ## Model Evaluation
  - File